jonas-sk/pine-maastricht/site/content/project/conference-2019.md

   description: 'Participants will be able to follow one of the below tracks. '
   heading: Tracks
   tiles:
-    - heading: What could be the role of the state in a modern economy?
+    - heading: What could be the Role of the State in a Modern Economy?
-      image: /img/about-jumbotron.jpg
+      image: /img/track1.jpg
       text: >-
         Thinking about the role of the state has until recently been an exercise in demonizing the state and politics in general.
 Welfare states have